kcenon/monitoring_system/README.md

 ## Overview

-The Monitoring System Project is a production-ready, comprehensive C++20 observability platform designed to provide enterprise-grade monitoring, tracing, and reliability capabilities for high-performance applications.
+The Monitoring System Project is a production-ready, comprehensive C++17 observability platform with optional C++20 features, designed to provide enterprise-grade monitoring, tracing, and reliability capabilities for high-performance applications.
 Built with a modular, interface-based architecture and seamless integration with the thread system ecosystem, it delivers real-time insights with minimal overhead and maximum scalability.

 > **🏗️ Modular Architecture**: Comprehensive monitoring platform with pluggable components for metrics, tracing, health checks, and reliability patterns.